 - The borrower customarily uses cash for expenses.
-The amount of funds saved should be consistent with the borrower's earnings capacity. - Funds saved have been on deposit with a financial institution no less than 30 days prior to closing. - The borrower must provide a written explanation disclosing the source of the funds and the borrower must state in the explanation that the funds have not been borrowed. - The borrower's credit report shows limited or no use of credit cards, personal or mortgage loans and shows a limited or no use of depository accounts with a financial institution.
+The amount of funds saved should be consistent with the borrower's earnings capacity. - The borrower must provide a written explanation disclosing the source of the funds and the borrower must state in the explanation that the funds have not been borrowed. - The borrower's credit report shows limited or no use of credit cards, personal or mortgage loans and shows a limited or no use of depository accounts with a financial institution.

-Cash on hand may not be used:

-- to fund the borrower's reserve requirement, or - when utilizing the HomeStyle[®] Renovation program.
+Cash on hand may be acceptable to fund the borrower's reserve requirement if funds are deposited into a financial institution.

-8.13 Repayment of Debt (12/15/14)
+8.13 Repayment of Debt (03/01/24)